y2s82/goblin_camp/Goblin Camp/Readme.txt

 losing them as monsters start harassing you.
 You only get to place one pool, and can't move it later, so think before you place it!

+-- Configuration --

+You can change the resolution and switch between windowed/full screen mode by editing config.ini which you'll find in your /Documents/My Games/Goblin camp/ folder (or equivalent).

+Fullscreen is toggled by adding/removing 'fullscreen', like so:

+config {
+	width = 1920
+	height = 1080
+	renderer = "SDL"
+	fullscreen
+}

+The above config.ini would set GC to run fullscreen and use 1920x1080 as the resolution.

 Licensing information is in COPYING.txt
 The libtcod license: LIBTCOD-LICENSE.txt